 And, for a long time, there wasn’t much you could do about it.
 Cranking up the thermostat to heat the upstairs makes downstairs too hot.
 Any ductwork system pumps all the heat over your head.
 And, unless you had two furnaces, you couldn’t make a different setting for different rooms.

 Space heaters are out of the question.
 They cost a lot to run, and you can’t leave them unattended since they’re a fire hazard.

 Maybe your best bet for a while was baseboard heating.
 But, as we explored here, even that solution has some limitations.

-What Is Ductless Heating and Cooling?
+What is A Mini Split, or Ductless Heating and Cooling?

 Ductless heating and cooling uses an outdoor heat pump and air handlers set up in different rooms to warm up any space in your home.
 They’re often called “mini splits” because of the separate, customizable indoor and outdoor components.
 They provide more customized heating solutions while costing much less to run than conventional furnaces and ductwork.